gioblu/BIPLAN/README.md

 | MycroPython          | 256KB ROM, 16KB RAM  |
 | Lua                  | 256KB ROM, 64kB RAM  |

-The BIPLAN virtual machine implements the "fictional" BIP CR.1 computer architecture that operates with the BIP ASCII machine language.
+The BIPLAN virtual machine implements the "fictional" BIP CR.1 computer architecture that operates with the BIP ASCII byte-code.
 It includes fixed-point arithmetics, serial interface, input-output ports, analog-to-digital and digital-to-analog converters, mono sound, text mode graphics and file handling.

 ### Why?

 In 2017 I built a couple of stand-alone computers using Arduino boards, I was forced to use BASIC because it was the only interpreted programming language that fitted in them.
-I asked myself: "How can BASIC, the first attempt to popularize programming, source of billions of lines of spaghetti code, now 57 years old, still be the only viable option?".
+I asked myself: "How can BASIC, the first attempt to popularize programming, source of billions of lines of spaghetti code, now 57 years old, still be the only viable option?" .
 After some experiments I understood there was space for a new language: simple, portable, modern, but at the same time small enough to run on limited micro-controllers.

+### How?
+The development of BIPLAN started in 2017, I wrote both the compiler and the interpreter from scratch avoiding external libraries, frameworks and the influence of compiler and interpreter design studies, learning by doing and evaluating results.
+In 5 years of experiments I wrote `BCC`, a pre-processor and multi-pass compiler capable of syntax and lexical analysis (594 lines of code), and `BIPLAN`, a register-based virtual machine implemented with a recursive descent parser (786 lines of code).

 ### Code example